irrevaldy/VehicleDet/README.md

 This repository contains java application to infer transportation mode and potential traffic congestion area.
 For more information about this project you can download the paper here: https://ieeexplore.ieee.org/document/8285857

 It uses mySQL as the database.
+Install mySQL first and after that you need to set up database connection.
+Create database called "trajectorybdg" and inside of it create table called "gpsp".

 To run the project you need to install mySQL JDBC connector or MySQL Connector/J you can find it here: https://downloads.mysql.com/archives/c-j/